robeden/awscanner/README.md

 **This is experimental-quality code.
 Do not rely on it for production usage.
 The API will change, it's probably unstable, and I'm sure there are bugs.
-It will almost certainly kick your dog and burn down your house.**
+It will almost certainly kick your dog and burn down your house.** (Feedback and issue reports are welcome though.)